 - Caffè Freddo (cahf-FEH FREHD-doh): Cold espresso, usually served in what resembles a shot glass.
 Sometimes it’s made when you order (often for a lukewarm result) and sometimes it’s premade and chilled in the refrigerator (so it actually is cold).

 - *Tip: If you’ve been searching for an American-style “iced coffee” in Italy, ask for a Caffè Freddo “con un pò di ghiacco,” (cohn oon poh dee GEEACH-cho), “with a little ice,” and “un pò di latte” (oon poh di LAHT-teh), “a little milk,” and that’s probably as close as you’ll get.

 - Caffè con Panna (cahf-FEH cohn PAHN-nah): A shot of espresso with whipped cream on top.

 - Caffè in Vetro (cahf-FEH in VEHT-roh): A shot of espresso served in a tiny glass cup instead of a tiny porcelain one.
 This apparently “changes the flavor” for coffee aficionados, but it’s really more of a way to look cool.

-*Tip: Don’t try to order a coffee “to go.”
+*Tip: Trying to order a coffee “to go” in Italy can be challenging sometimes.
+Firs of all, please consider to order an American coffee to go.
 Italian coffees are small and finish quickly.
 It’s extremely unlikely to find take-away cups in most coffee bars, for this reason.

 *Tip: To tell a good cappuccino from a bad one, pour some sugar over the foam.
 If it sinks through, you’re at the wrong café.
 If it rests on top, you’re golden.